-Related employees are not permitted to work in job positions in which a conflict of interest could arise, or in a direct supervisory relationship.
-The Foundation may require a related employee to transfer or resign, if there is a conflict of interest or supervisory relationship that cannot be resolved.
+Related employees are not permitted to work in job positions in which a conflict of interest could arise, in a direct supervisory relationship or in the same operational unit.
+PFC may require a related employee to transfer or resign, if there is a conflict of interest or supervisory relationship that cannot be resolved.